 Scientific and Mathematical Foundations

 The concept of joins is rooted in relational algebra, a theoretical framework for manipulating and querying data in relational databases.
 The join operation, including inner join and outer join, is a fundamental operator in this algebra.
-In set theory, the inner join can be seen as analogous to the intersection of two sets, where only elements present in both sets are included in the result.
+But in set theory, the inner join can be seen as analogous to the intersection of two sets, where only elements present in both sets are included in the result.
 Conversely, outer joins relate more closely to the union of sets, with added considerations for how non-overlapping elements are handled (represented by null values in the context of databases).
 These mathematical underpinnings provide a rigorous foundation for understanding the behavior and applications of different join types.

 Historical Context